-3 Surprising Characteristics of Highly Successful Salespeople
+3 Surprising Characteristics of a Highly Successful Salesperson

 The late Dr. Herb Greenberg, pioneer of the HR assessment industry and founder of one of the leading talent management consulting firms in the world, sought to uncover the inner-workings of truly great salespeople and distill them into a list of essential traits to look for in new sales reps.
 Through his firm, Dr. Herb Greenberg was able to conduct personality profiles of top sales representatives to pinpoint the traits that help them excel in their job.
-One particular study found that 95 percent of top-performers claim their sales style is relationship-oriented rather than transaction-based.
-Of those respondents, 72 percent say building relationships is, in fact, their key strength.
+One particular study found that 95% of top-performers claim their sales style is relationship-oriented rather than transaction-based.
+Of those respondents, 72% say building relationships is, in fact, their key strength.